QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: QCircuitBench Dataset

 \subsection{Task Suite}

-For the general purpose of quantum algorithm design, we consider three categories of tasks: oracle construction, algorithm design, and random circuit synthesis.
-These three tasks are crucial for devising and implementing quantum algorithms, with oracle construction serving as the premise for algorithm design, and random circuits serving as a main demonstration for quantum supremacy.
+For the general purpose of quantum algorithm design, we consider three categories of tasks: oracle construction, quantum algorithm design, and random circuit synthesis.
+These tasks are crucial for devising and implementing quantum algorithms, with oracle construction serving as the premise for algorithm design, and random circuits serving as a main demonstration for quantum supremacy.
+These task suites encompass 25 algorithms and a total of 120,290 data points with the following distribution: